Discover why Briony chose the University of Cumbria and what she loves about her BSc (Hons) Criminology and Forensic Investigation course.

 What skills are you learning that are helping you on your educational journey?

-Another top tip I would recommend to those wishing to study at the university would be to stay organised.
-Balancing criminological theory and forensic work can be challenging, so creating a schedule that keeps you on track with readings and assignment work can help you stay on top of things.
-This will in turn help you reduce stress and will allow you to fully enjoy the process and progress of your own research.
+Another top tip is to stay organised.
+Balancing criminological theory and forensic work can be challenging, so creating a schedule that keeps you on track with readings and assignments will help you stay on top of things.
+This will, in turn, reduce your stress levels and allow you to fully enjoy the process and progress of your own research.

 If Briony's story has inspired you, find out more about our BSc (Hons) Criminology and Forensic Investigation programme.